-The Czech Republic has never been on my bucket list but I had the opportunity to speak at TBEX – Travel Blog Exchange which is a travel blogging conference and the conference is held in a different location every year.
+I have been constantly dreaming Czech dumplings ever since I had the opportunity to speak at TBEX – Travel Blog Exchange which is a travel blogging conference and the conference was held in the Czech Republic this year.

-If you’re anything like me, I travel to destinations specifically to indulge in the cuisine of the region because yea I’m greedy like that.
-Eating for my family is more of a pastime than a nutritional necessity, so it’s no wonder that food is often the highlight of family gatherings.
-I now plan trips based on the cuisine of the destination.
+If you’re anything like me, I travel to destinations specifically to indulge in the cuisine of the region because yea, I’m greedy like that.

 I will say the Czech’s aren’t big on veggies!
 I mean getting a salad was harder than getting United States Congress to pass a bill but I guess I didn’t come this far for a salad.
 Make sure you reserve enough time to walk off those calories because Czech food is delicious, filling and addictive.

-Here’s my guide to some must-try drinks and food in the Czech Republic.
+Here’s my guide to some of my favorite must-try drinks and traditional Czech dishes.

 The dumpling looks fluffy and is often prepared as a side for dishes like guláš and svíčková, and they’re perfect for soaking up some of that delicious gravy that I still believe black grandmas are preparing in the kitchen.
 Also, don’t eat the dumplings dry because this is considered a sin — not to mention they’re kind of bland on their own.